Sergiovan/Islang/README.md

 ## Description

-This is a lexer/parser/interpreter for a language I made up for my own amusement, Islang.
+This is a lexer/parser/interpre ter for a language I made up for my own amusement, Islang.
 It was made to generate random-ish environments given parameters, and some added useless features simply to see if I was able to do it.

 Also included under `.spec` is a syntax highlight for [Notepad++](https://notepad-plus-plus.org/), for convenience.

-Run with `Islang.exe path/to/file.isl` to run `path/to/file.isl`.
+Run with `Islang`~~`.exe path/to/file.isl` to run `path/to/file.isl`~~, then use the CLI.

 ## Language